MarkPflug/Sylvan/source/Sylvan.Data.Csv/PackageReadme.md

 ﻿# Sylvan.Data.Csv

 A cross-platform .NET library for reading and writing CSV data files.
-The CsvDataReader provides readonly, row by row, forward-only access to the data.
+The `CsvDataReader` provides readonly, row by row, forward-only access to the data.
 Exposes a familiar API via `DbDataReader`, which is ideal for accessing rectangular, tabular data sets.

-This library is currently the [fastest](https://github.com/MarkPflug/Benchmarks/blob/main/docs/CsvReaderBenchmarks.md) library for reading CSV data in the .NET ecosystem.
+Sylvan.Data.Csv is currently the [fastest library for reading CSV data](https://github.com/MarkPflug/Benchmarks/blob/main/docs/CsvReaderBenchmarks.md) in the .NET ecosystem.

+## Features

+- Auto detect delimiters.
+- Supports asynchronous IO.
+- Strongly-typed accessors that avoid allocations.
+	- Supported types includes all standard .NET primitive types,  `DateOnly` and `TimeOnly` on .NET 6,
+	- Binary data encoded with either base64 or hexadecimal.
+- Schema information to support database bulk-load operations.

 ## Usage Examples

+### Basic

 ```C#
 using Sylvan.Data.Csv;